Should I tell an interviewer I was fired?

 When I said something about a situation that any rational human being would object to, I found myself out of a job…and with a major problem.
 How do I explain this fiasco?

-I hired someone to help me come up with an answer that would not set an interviewer’s hair on fire or cause so many red flags to wave that you feel like you’re at a Chinese military parade.
+I hired someone to help me come up with an answer that wouldn’t set an interviewer’s hair on fire or raise so many red flags you feel like you’re at a Chinese military parade.
 Because the absolute must-do rules about problems on your resume have always been that you can’t bash your employer and that you should never say–unless you absolutely have to–that you were fired.

-So my consultant–I call him ‘Clarence’ in the book–said that, if asked, I should say that “I had accomplished everything I wanted to at my previous job and it was time to move on.”
+So my consultant — I call him ‘Clarence’ in the book — said that, if asked, I should say, “I had accomplished everything I wanted to at my previous job, and it was time to move on.”

 It was a nice attempt at throwing a little dirt into a gigantic hole, but I tried it.